cjacker/opensource-toolchain-bouffalo-lab/README.md

 And you should add `$HOME/.local/bin` to PATH env to find `bflb-mcu-tool` command.

-[blisp](https://github.com/pine64/blisp) is written by Pine64 community, currently it can support BL60x and BL70x, and without support for BL616 and BL808, but still worth a try. to build and install it:
+[blisp](https://github.com/pine64/blisp) is written by Pine64 community, currently it can support BL60x and BL70x, and lack support for BL616 and BL808, but still worth a try. to build and install it:

 ```
 git clone --recursive https://github.com/pine64/blisp.git